 - They are not thinking about purchasing any merchandise, because they are busy clicking on another ad.

 PTC and PTS (together known as "GPT", aka "Get Paid To (click and surf)") are fraudulent schemes to extract money from the advertisers, while delivering very little to encourage the merchandisers to pay the advertisers.

 AdSense, owned by Google, is one of the advertisers who is unwillingly paying for GPT / PTC / PTS activity.
-Blogger, owned by Google, considers blogs which contain GPT / PTC / PTS advice, or derive activity / content / traffic from such techniques, as spam hosts.
+Blogger, owned by Google, will classify blogs as spam hosts, when they which provide GPT / PTC / PTS advice, or derive activity / content / traffic from such techniques.

 GPT / PTC / PTS uses paid participants to artificially increase traffic to participant blogs.
 A similar arrangement, but one which involves affiliate marketing networks or link farms, uses unpaid casual visitors.

 - Your blog promotes GPT / PTC / PTS / PTW, and similar make money fast and easy techniques;

 - You spend your time writing syndicated content, or promoting such activity;

 - Your blog uses these, or similar, techniques to generate irrelevant and random traffic;